ajantaju/F4FEVR/README.md

 - Power armor helmet can be configured with PA Helmet Configuration holotape.
 - If aiming with scopes seems off, edit BetterScopes.ini eyeOffset value (Default was 2.65) This may depend on headset and/or your pupil distance.
 You can also set your dominant eye here.
 - Activate "Right Grip to Interact - UI fix" in Optional section/MO2 if you use SteamVR to change right hands A and Grip buttons.
+- Virtual holsters work like this: Have a weapon in your hand.
+Move it over a holster sphere, feel light buzz on the controller.
+Hold Favorites button until bigger buzz, now the weapon is holstered.
+Now you can pick up the weapon with Grip Or A button.
+Same button to put the weapon pack to holster.
+To remove/empty weapon from holster, hold Favorites button with empty hands over the holster sphere until a big buzz informs that holster is empty and ready for a different weapon.
+- Virtual chems: With your left hand pick up stimpaks from your left ear and stab em in your right hand!
+Inhale all accidentally picked up jets!

 ## Testing Phase